tarunsachdeva/blog/_posts/2020/2020-02-14-distractions.markdown

 draft: false
 ---

-This is a short post exploring how attention
+This is a short post exploring _attention_.

 We work in open offices - environments of constant distraction.
 We carry distraction machines in our pockets and wear them on our wrists.
 Software has eaten the world and isn't stopping, despite a global conversation warning us against it.